ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 The default configuration generates two outlines, one labelled `By Title` and one labelled `By Artist`.
-Each outline is ordered according to the meta data specified in `"fields"`.
-The format of the outlines is specified in `"line"`.
+Each outline is ordered according to the meta data specified in `fields`.
+The format of the outlines is specified in `line`.

 * `fields`
 The ordering of the outline.
 You can specify one or two metadata